The best Xbox Series X accessories in 2025

 First on most people's lists is usually an additional controller of some kind.
 These often come in really handy whether you want to play co-op games, need a spare for when one runs out of battery, or want a few more buttons at your disposal for competitive play.
 Many Xbox Series X bundles will offer an extra controller, but it's well worth investing in if you pick up a console by itself.

 Next on your shopping list should be a headset.
-There are so, so many options out there for audio nowadays, which means you don't need to spend big to obtain high-quality sound - even budget cups can carry a detailed soundscape and punch through with some crisp sound effects.
-Once you've got a spare controller and a headset under your belt, you'll be all set.
-However, you can also take things a step further and investigate some additional storage options and discounts on services like Game Pass to get even more out of your console.
+There are so many options out there so you don't need to spend big to obtain high-quality sound - even budget cups can carry a detailed soundscape and punch through with some crisp sound effects.
+Once you've got a spare controller and a headset under your belt, you're all set.
+However, you can also take things a step further and investigate some additional storage options and even a racing wheel controller to truly enhance your Xbox gaming sessions.

 Best Xbox Series X controller overall